 We welcome you to the City of Amherst, Ohio.
 A historic city located just a short distance from Lake Erie, Amherst boasts a population of approximately 12,000 and encompasses seven square miles.
 We have wonderful residential districts and excellent schools.
 For more on our history and other information see Amherst At A Glance.

-This service is available to all utility customers upon the completion and return of an automatic utility payment authorization form.
+This free service is available to all utility customers upon the completion and return of an automatic utility payment authorization form.
 This form is also available in the utility office.
 Automatic payment customers will still receive utility bills at the beginning of the month notifying them of the amount that will be deducted from their designated account on the 10th of each month.
 For more information, contact the Utility Department at (440) 988-4224.

 The City of Amherst has joined other Ohio cities, townships and school districts and posted their city finances on OhioCheckbook.com.
 Auditor, David Kukucka says that "OhioCheckbook.com will enable the administration of Amherst to further communicate the importance of transparency to our residents.
 The site is a user-friendly tool for the community to view the City's spending, while utilizing technology to make information easily accessible for anyone."